ebzzry/ebzzry.github.io/en/fkd/words.md

 - People gossip about other people because their own lives are too uninteresting.<br>

-- However less you use Facebook, use lesser.<br>
+- However less you use social networking, use lesser.<br>

 - The most difficult lies to detect are the ones that are mixed with the truths.<br>